Home > Home Maintenance > HVAC > Water Leaking Air Conditioner

 Broken Condensate Pump

-Your air conditioner contains a pump that moves water from the condensate plate.
+Your air conditioner contains a condensate pump that moves water from the condensate plate.
 Just like when your condensate PVC pipe becomes clogged, if the pump is not working, it will cause the drip pan to overflow.

 What Are The Dangers Of Water Leaking From Your HVAC?